Switchback Travel (Jason Hummel)

 Best for: Resort

-Waterproofing: 2L Intuitive
+Waterproofing: 2L Finish

-Insulated: Yes (40g Spaceloft)
+Insulated: Yes (40g Greenloft)

 But before you spring for an insulated bib, it’s worth considering the trade-offs.
-Our primary gripe is the lack of versatility: The built-in warmth is a great companion on particularly cold days, but quickly becomes overkill when the mercury rises.
+As we touched on above, our primary gripe is the lack of versatility: The built-in warmth is a great companion on particularly cold days but quickly becomes overkill when the mercury rises.
 Further, we never recommend an insulated bib for backcountry use—even on the coldest of days, the insulation still adds too much bulk and detracts from breathability.
-And we do have some specific gripes with the Sphynx, too: Flylow didn’t include scuff guards, the bib only comes in one inseam length, and some users report issues with fit (you’ll likely want to size up).
-In the end, we think that most skiers are better off opting for a non-insulated bib and building a quiver of different baselayer options.
+And we do have some specific gripes with the Sphynx: Flylow didn’t include scuff guards, the bib only comes in one inseam length, and some users report issues with fit (you’ll likely want to size up).
+In the end, we think most skiers are better off opting for a non-insulated bib and building a quiver of different baselayer options.Â

 See the Flylow Gear Sphynx Bib